DrakeRyzer/SW5e-Episode-2/0-PlayersHandbook/03-Classes/index.md

 --->

 ## Berserker
-A massive wookiee hunter prowls through the forest, hefting</span> his vibroaxe.
+A massive wookiee hunter prowls through the forest, hefting his vibroaxe.
 With a roar he charges at the pair of trandoshans who dared poach his kin.

 A gamorrean snarls at the latest challenger to his authority over their savage tribe, ready to break his neck with his bare hands as he did to the last six rivals.